Frederick Barbarossa: First Italian Campaign: 1154–55

 Frederick undertook six expeditions into Italy.
 In the first, beginning in October 1154, his plan was to launch a campaign against the Normans under King William I of Sicily.
 He marched down and almost immediately encountered resistance to his authority.
 Obtaining the submission of Milan, he successfully besieged Tortona on 13 February 1155, razing it to the ground on 18 April.
-He moved on to Pavia, where he according to some historians he received the Iron Crown and the title of King of Italy on 24 April in the Basilica of San Michele Maggiore.
-Others historians instead suggest his coronation took place in Monza on 15 April.
+He moved on to Pavia, where he according to some historians received the Iron Crown and the title of King of Italy on 24 April in the Basilica of San Michele Maggiore.
+Other historians instead suggest his coronation took place in Monza on 15 April.
 Moving through Bologna and Tuscany, he was soon approaching the city of Rome.
 There, Pope Adrian IV was struggling with the forces of the republican city commune led by Arnold of Brescia, a student of Abelard.
 As a sign of good faith, Frederick dismissed the ambassadors from the revived Roman Senate, and Imperial forces suppressed the republicans.
 Arnold was captured and hanged for treason and rebellion.
 Despite his unorthodox teaching concerning theology, Arnold was not charged with heresy.

 As Frederick approached the gates of Rome, the Pope advanced to meet him.
 At the royal tent the king received him, and after kissing the pope's feet, Frederick expected to receive the traditional kiss of peace.
 Frederick had declined to hold the Pope's stirrup while leading him to the tent, however, so Adrian refused to give the kiss until this protocol had been complied with.
 Frederick hesitated, and Adrian IV withdrew; after a day's negotiation, Frederick agreed to perform the required ritual, reportedly muttering, "Pro Petro, non Adriano – For Peter, not for Adrian."
 Rome was still in an uproar over the fate of Arnold of Brescia, so rather than marching through the streets of Rome, Frederick and Adrian retired to the Vatican.